Typed dYdX

 Quick Start

-The package exposes three entry points because dYdX itself is split across the indexer and node APIs:
+The package exposes four entry points because dYdX itself is split across the indexer and node APIs:

-Indexerfor HTTP market/account data and WebSocket streamsPublicNodefor public node readsPrivateNodefor signed trading actions
+DYDXfromdydxas the default authenticated entry point for combined read/trade workflowsIndexerfromdydxfor HTTP market/account data and WebSocket streamsPublicNodefromdydx.nodefor public node readsPrivateNodefromdydx.nodefor signed trading actions

 Features